pranjalbhumij/ScreenLegends/README.md

 # Screen Legends

-Screen Legends is an iOS application built using **SwiftUI**, designed to fetch and display a list of popular screen legends.
+Screen Legends is an iOS application built using **SwiftUI**, designed to fetch and display a list of popular movie actors and directors.
 It retrieves data from [The Movie Database API](https://developer.themoviedb.org/).
 It follows the **MVVM (Model-View-ViewModel) architecture** with a feature-based folder structure for better scalability and maintainability.